-This course explores the relationship between language, culture, and the socio-political context and their relevance to the community college students.
-This course focuses on culture and belonging, language and identity, illiteracy in the USA, “non-standard” Englishes, bilingualism/ multilingualism, and communication between cultures through the lens of respect and social justice framework.
+This course explores the relationship between language, culture, and the socio-political context and their relevance to community college students.
+This course focuses on culture and belonging, language and identity, illiteracy in the USA, “non-standard” Englishes, bilingualism/multilingualism, and communication between cultures through the lens of respect and a social justice framework.

 - Format: Online, Asynchronous

 - Dates: August 23, 2021 – October 3, 2021